My Main Page with Links to My Other

 1998 (H) 56p

 Rates 84 violence prevention programs.
-Ten were rated A. Covers school policies, physical and environmental factors within schools.
-Not surprisingly, programs emphasizing scare tactics and self-esteem first stink.
+Ten were rated A. Covers school policies and environmental factors within schools.
+Not surprisingly, programs emphasizing scare tactics and self-esteem fail.
 Recommended.

 Making the Grade: A Guide to School Drug Prevention Programs by Drug Strategies